ThomasMertes/seed7/src/read_me.txt

   a Windows console, you can use gmake totether with mk_msys.mak from a Windows console also.

-  To utilize nmake from Windows and gcc from MinGW use a console, go to the 'src' directory and type:
+  To compile with gcc from MinGW and nmake from Windows use a console, go to the 'src' directory and type:

     copy mk_nmake.mak makefile
     nmake depend
     nmake

-  After the compilation the interpreter executable can be found in the 'bin' directory and is also copied to prg/hi.exe.
+  After the compilation the interpreter executable can be found in the 'bin' directory and it is also copied to prg/hi.exe.

 COMPILING UNDER WINDOWS WITH CL FROM MSVC

+    To compile Seed7 with cl and nmake (C compiler and make utility from a big big software company) it is necessary, that cl and nmake can be executed from a console window.
+Therefore the directory ..Visual Studio../VC/bin (fill in the actual absolute path of your MSVC installation) must be added to the PATH variable.
+Afterwards you can start a new console and use the command

+    vcvars32

-    To utilize compilation with nmake and cl (the C compiler of a big big software company) use a console, go to the 'src' directory and type:
+  to set up the environment for cl.
+In order to use cl in a new console the command vcvars32 is always necessary.
+After the setup you can go to the 'src' directory and type:

     copy mk_msvc.mak makefile
     nmake depend
     nmake

-  After the compilation the interpreter executable can be found in the 'bin' directory and is also copied to prg/hi.exe.
+  After the compilation the interpreter executable can be found in the 'bin' directory and it is also copied to prg/hi.exe.

 COMPILING UNDER WINDOWS WITH BCC32

-    To utilize compilation with make and bcc32 (the make utility and the C compiler of a smaller software company) use a console, go to the 'src' directory and type:
+    To compile Seed7 with bcc32 and make (C compiler and make utility from a smaller software company) use a console, go to the 'src' directory and type:

     copy mk_bcc32.mak makefile
     make depend
     make

-  After the compilation the interpreter executable can be found in the 'bin' directory and is also copied to prg/hi.exe.
+  After the compilation the interpreter executable can be found in the 'bin' directory and it is also copied to prg/hi.exe.
   For the older version of bcc32 (Version 5.5, which is available in the internet) use: